sanjayng007/sample3D/README.md

 # sample3D
-sample of threejs and webgl
-a simple web app for displaying 3d models on web browser
+Rendering 3D objects in web browser using threeJS and webgl a simple web app for displaying 3d models on web browser